 Music history through the Baroque Era.
 Development of forms and styles, cultural backgrounds and biographies, and analysis of basic musicological methods.
 Prerequisites: ENGL 101, the ability to read both bass and treble clefs, and a basic knowledge of music theory.
 Odd years.

 MUHL 332 3 W Music of the Classic & Romantic Eras

 Music history of the Classic and Romantic Eras.
-See description of MUHL 331.
-Prerequisites: ENGL 101, the ability to read both bass and treble clefs, and a basic knowledge of music theory.
+See description and prerequisites for MUHL 331.
 Odd years.

 MUHL 333 3 S Contemporary Music